-39. The fair trial requirements for provision of documents in the language that a defendant understands are amply met by recourse to the full linguistic capacities of the defence team, the resources of the Defence Support Section, the full-time translator assigned by the Translation Decision, and the efforts of Court Management Section to provide timely translation services.
+43. The fair trial requirements for provision of documents in the language that a defendant understands are amply met by recourse to the full linguistic capacities of the defence team, the resources of the Defence Support Section, the full time translator assigned by the Translation Decision, and the efforts of Court Management Services (CMS) to provide timely translation services.
 In any event, the Translation Decision does not lay down the translation rights and obligations of parties for all the stages of the proceedings.
 It states that the Trial Chamber and the Pre-Trial Chamber, whom it cannot bind, may take such decisions that they deem appropriate.

-The Translation Decision Protects The Defendant's Right To Effective Representation
+Translation Decision Protects The Defendant's Right To Effective Representation

-- 40. The Appellant claims that his right to effective representation by his international counsel has been violated by the failure of the Translation Decision to have all the documents on the case file translated into French, the language of his international counsel.
-There is virtually no international instrument that guarantees all documents on a defendant's case file to be translated into the language of the defence counsel, especially when that language is not claimed to be the language of the defendant.
+- 44. The Appellant claims that his right to effective representation by his international counsel has been violated by the failure of the Translation Decision to have all the documents on the Case File translated into English, the language of his international counsel.
+He also contends that the failure to have all the exculpatory evidence translated into English prevents the defence team from effectively participating in judicial investigation by seeking investigative actions, especially at the early stages of the proceedings. - 45.
+As stated above, there is hardly any international instrument or legal authority, binding on this Court, which guarantees all documents on a defendant's Case File to be translated into the language of the defence counsel, especially, when that language is not claimed to be the language of the defendant.
 Whenever on rare occasions tribunals have granted such requests, they have encouraged the defence teams to use their in-house linguistic capacity to get over any counsel's lack of linguistic capacity in the language of the defendant.
-The Co-Prosecutors, accordingly, submit that as no such right inheres in the Appellant, he cannot invoke it to claim ineffective legal representation. - 41.
+The Co-Prosecutors submit that as no such right inheres in the Appellant, he cannot invoke it to claim ineffective legal representation. - 46.
 The Appeals fails to recognise the special character of this Court where at every level including in defence teams international personnel work very closely with their Cambodian counterparts to bolster the collective linguistic and legal capacity.
-The international counsel does not work in vacuum.
+The international counsel, therefore, does not work in vacuum.
 He is expected to work in collaboration with the Cambodian counsel and utilise the linguistic capacity provided for and available in the defence team.
-The Translation Decision augments this linguistic capacity by providing an additional dedicated translator to each defence team.
+The Translation Decision bolsters this linguistic capacity by providing an additional dedicated translator to each defence team. - 47.
+Despite the lack of a recognised right to have documents in the language of the international counsel when he does not speak the language of the defendant, the Translation Decision has attempted to create a mechanism for the defence teams to receive translation of documents into non-Khmer languages promptly.
+The Decision provides for additional staffing dedicated to ensure that any documents requiring immediate or unexpected translation could be available in-house with the assistance of the free-of-charge in-house translators.